November 15

 archbishop.

-Aristotle’s’ work to be in the Dominican schools’ curriculum.
+Aristotle’s’ work should be in the Dominican schools’ curriculum.

 6. He discovered the element arsenic.